jekyllgrim/ZScript_Basics/A1_Flow_Control.md

   }
   ```

   For all intents and purposes this check is pretty much the same as `if (vel == (0,0,0))`, but edge cases are possible, so for doubles it's recommended.
 It's slightly less performance efficient than `==`, but most of the time the difference is negligible.

-    Doesn't work with integer values.
+  `~==` doesn't work with integer values.

 * `>` — checks if the first operand is **greater than** the second: